WordsOut poems by Godfrey Rust | collection Occasional pieces for friends | home

 to lead the stragglers home over Crib Goch.

-I couldn’t go myself these days—no head for heights,
+I couldn’t go myself these days—no head

 though my son likes to scale a climbing wall,